 Footnote on dubious investment schemes.I remarked that stock traders and investment counsellors these days often use Fibonacci ratios as a guide to guessing when to buy or sell stocks.
 There is even computer software for making market predictions, that claims to use "Fibonacci methods".
 This is one of the methods used in "technical trading".
 Using numbers and charts to make predictions justifies the label "technical", though the results would be just as good had the patterns of tea-leaves been used.
 One only has to eavesdrop on the websites and forums these people frequent to discover that many of them still believe in the "magic of numbers".
-Whole books tout these methods, with testimonials to their success, and these do make money, for those who write the books.
+Whole books tout these methods, with testimonials to their success, and these books do make money, for those who write them.
 One fellow who uses Fibonacci ratios frankly admits that they may not be "magic" but they do make his presentation charts look more impressive to clients.
 Of course the efficacy of such methods has never been scientifically tested.
 And why should anyone waste the effort?

-One such fellow emailed me, complaining about my negative comments.
+One such fellow emailed me, complaining about my "negativity".
 I soon discovered that he was a sucker for all sorts of pseudoscientic numerology.
 He even tried to tell me how valuable was the Martingale system, popular in 18th century France and still used by some gamblers.
 It's simple.
 Each time you win you make the same size bet the next time.
 When you lose, you double the size of your bet the next time.
 Of course, any "system" can seem to work in the short run, once in a while.
 But in the long run (when played for a long time, or many times) it has no advantage, and while your chance of winning in the short run may seem to be improved, your chance of losing big increases the more you play.
 Statisticians have analyzed such systems and concluded they are deceptions, but gamblers are often susceptible to such deceptions.
-And what is the stock market, but a gambling game with confounding variables, with the players themselves affecting the odds?
+And what is the stock market but a gambling game with confounding variables, with the players themselves affecting the odds?